skreddypalvai/Candidate-Ranking-System/README.md

 ![image](https://github.com/skreddypalvai/WxTzkoMxQimJnzBZ/assets/137756791/e388399c-9280-4ba2-9538-779124e4d746)

  In this case, I selected an aspiring human resources student from Humber College.
 The ST model successfully ranked every aspiring human resources student/individual at the top and tend to score low for unmatched ones.

+###  **Bonus Suggestions for the Talent Acquisition Team:**
+*  The suggested algorithm uses Sentence-Transformers with pre-trained models to handle tasks related to semantic similarity.
+This method improves candidate rankings by including positive feedback actions, making the system more robust over time.
+*  To remove irrelevant candidates, you can apply a pre-processing step, which involves setting specific criteria and using similarity score thresholds.
+*  To strike a balance between inclusivity and precision across various roles, it's essential to establish a universal similarity score cut-off point.
+*  To avoid human bias, consider exploring techniques such as adversarial debiasing, and maintaining continuous feedback loops with human reviewers.
+These actions collectively ensure fairness and transparency in the automated candidate ranking process.